DamoM73/anvil-python-tutorials/15_set_details.md

 ### Add First name elements

 Now we can start adding the First name elements.
-We'll start with the lable.
+We'll start with the label.

 1. In the **Add Component** panel, find and click **Label**
 2. Click inside the **Card** in layout (make sure you have the blue line inside the card)